uzielweb/joomla5_hello_module/README.md

 The `default.php` file is an example of how developers can customize the appearance of modules in Joomla.
 It demonstrates how to display dynamic data, such as a list of items, and how to use customizable parameters to adjust the displayed greeting.
 This file is a crucial component of the module, as it defines the structure and content that will be displayed to the end-users.
 The flexibility offered by Joomla allows developers to create highly customizable and dynamic modules, adapting to the specific needs of each project.

+### The Media Folder in Media Tag in the XML
+- Media Tag: This tag specifies the directories that will be created under the media folder for storing images, CSS, and JavaScript files.
+When the module is installed, Joomla will automatically create these directories and place the corresponding files inside them in /media/ folder in the root of your Joomla installation.

+### Fields Tag wirh field prefix
+- This tag defines custom parameters for the module.
+The name="params" attribute specifies that these fields are for module parameters.
+The addfieldprefix="Joomla\Component\Content\Administrator\Field" attribute allows the use of fields from the Joomla Content component.

 # Portuguese Description

 Este código é um exemplo de um módulo personalizado para Joomla 5, especificamente um dispatcher para um módulo chamado `mod_hello`.
 Vamos analisar cada parte do código para entender melhor o que ele faz e como ele funciona no contexto do Joomla.